How to create a Trigger

 No Conditions

-If you don't add any filters, all events that follow the type of action to fire the trigger will be save in the "replica" table of the trigger.
+If you do not add any filters, all events that follow the type of action to fire the trigger will be saved in the "replica" table of the trigger.

-• Columns to save value state when events are saved: This allows you to specify which columns values you want to save when the replication event is trigged.
-If its empty, it will not save state data.
+• Columns to save value state when events are saved: This allows you to specify which column values you want to save when the replication event is triggered.
+If empty, no state data will be saved.

 Notification Trigger